ScrappyCocco/ScrappyCocco/README.md

 # Hi, I'm Michele 🎮

-## Update

-This ReadMe will be updated as soon as possible after my graduation on ~16th December, with the to the thesis link too (Italian only).

 ![Fireplace with snow header gif](https://github.com/ScrappyCocco/ScrappyCocco/blob/master/fireplace.gif?raw=true)

 *(The gif you can see above was a concept for the main menu of a game I made in Unity in mid 2016.
 I later remade it in Unreal4 at the end of 2017 because I always liked the look.
 I would love to remake it in Vulkan as soon as I have time to study GPGPU particles.
 This video is captured from the Unreal Version.)*